-Ernesto Castañeda received a PhD in Sociology from Columbia University and a BA in interdisciplinary studies from the University of California, Berkeley.
+Ernesto Castañeda received an MA and PhD in Sociology from Columbia University and a BA in interdisciplinary studies from the University of California, Berkeley.
 He has been a visiting scholar at the Sorbonne, the Institut d’Etudes Politiques de Paris, the Zolberg Institute on Migration and Mobility at the New School for Social Research, and the Centre on Migration, Policy, and Society (COMPAS) at the University of Oxford.
-He is a member of the Transatlantic Policy Institute, the Center on Health, Risk, and Society, the Anti-Racist Research and Policy Center, the Healthcare Lab, and the Metropolitan Policy Center at American University in DC.
+He is a member of the Transatlantic Policy Institute, the Center on Health, Risk, and Society, the Anti-Racist Research and Policy Center, the Healthcare Lab, and the Metropolitan Policy Center at American University.

 Castañeda conducts research on migration, urban issues, health disparities, vulnerable populations, contentious politics and social movements.
 He compares immigrant integration and ethnic political mobilization in the U.S. and Western Europe.
 He has conducted surveys and ethnographic fieldwork in the United States, France, Spain, Switzerland, Mexico, Algeria, and Morocco; and published on remittances and development; integration and transnationalism; hometown associations and diaspora organizations; urban exclusion; the border fence; transnational families and the children of migrants left behind; health disparities within immigrant, public housing, and homeless Hispanic populations.